 - Reports submitted by using the UiO’s reporting system will not be anonymous, but your case will be treated in confidence by employees who have a duty of confidentially, both during your case is processed and after it has been closed.

 - Your case will be saved in our case management system under the report access code and only people who have a service requirement for dealing with your case will have access to it.

-Who will know that you have complained?
+Who will know that you have reported something?

 UiO’s duty to investigate

 - UiO accepts no forms of bullying, racism, discrimination or harassment.

 - UiO takes all reports seriously and deals with them in confidence.